disorderedmaterials/MuSSIC/README.md

 # Documentation
 -------------

-Documentation on the neutron scattering calculation for coarse grained simulations and validation tests is available [here](https://github.com/disorderedmaterials/MuSSIC/blob/master/MuSSIC_documentation.pdf).
+Documentation on the neutron scattering calculation for coarse-grained simulations and validation tests is available [here](https://github.com/disorderedmaterials/MuSSIC/blob/master/MuSSIC_documentation.pdf).

-Documentation on the tests from coarse-grained simulations is a work in progess.
+Documentation on the tests from coarse-grained simulations is a work in progress.
 Details will be added as the work progresses.
+SANS data is made available for the usability tests 'SDS' and 'CTAB' surfactant systems